 3 ½ cups of cold sparkling water or club soda

 Add raspberries into a blender and puree.
-Place into a strainer and push through with wooden spoon.
+Place into a strainer and push through with a wooden spoon.
 In your serving pitcher, add the raspberry puree and lemon juice.
-Pour your syrup on top and just before serving add your sparkling soda and give a good stir.
+Pour your syrup on top and just before serving to add your sparkling soda and give a good stir.

 Mint Mojo with Celery